Cy63rPunk/subdl_kodi/README.md

-Default subtitle language for the search is EN, other language can be configured in the addon settings.
+Default subtitle languages for the search are taken from the Kodi player subtitle settings.
+Found languages will be tested against supported languages from subdl.com.
+If all languages are not supported the language from ddon settings is used.
+Default langauge in addon settings is EN (english).

 Configure the API Keys in addon settings.